 Anyhoo…my childbirth experience was something I will never forget!
 I envisioned a whole lot of pain and suffering (which happened) and desperately clung to the idea that this suffering was only for a short period of time.
 I was in labor for 22 hours and half of that time was spent screaming all sorts of foul words at anyone who would listen!!!!
 For a person who prides herself on maintaining an even temper in the face of challenges, I sure did a lot of crying and dropped a lot of f-bombs!
 I basically felt like I had run a marathon on an empty stomach with someone stabbing me in the back the whole time.
 I did my research, read articles like https://hearthandhomemidwifery.com/blog/how-to-prepare-for-a-home-birth, but I don’t think there is anything that can truly prepare you for childbirth.

 It all started when I went for my 39 week prenatal appointment and my doctor politely broke the news that my blood pressure was borderline high and that I would be delivering my son sooner than expected.
 This was contrary to my plan as I was hoping to deliver two weeks AFTER my due date because I had all sorts of horrible ideas of delivering Jackson without medication on the side of the highway or popping him out at home.
-I considered my options after getting the instructions to head to labor and delivery (L&D).
+On top of that, I was terrified because of the stories I had heard of the possible complications of an early birth, which made me consider looking for a baby osteopath guildford, or around, just in case my baby suffered any cranial trauma during childbirth.
+Anyway, I considered my options after getting the instructions to head to labor and delivery (L&D).
 My first plan was to pretend like one of my pregnancy symptoms was hearing loss and drive home as if the doctor did not instruct me to go to L&D, but hearing loss is about the only thing that DOESN’T happen to you when you’re pregnant, so I doubt anyone would buy my story about not be able to hear.
 My next plan was to leave and go to Ruths Chris and ponder what in the hell labor was going to be like over some of their delicious bread pudding.
 I eventually came to my senses after about 30 minutes and walked up to L&D, who was quite confused at why it took me 30 minutes to travel one floor up from the OBGYN’s office.

 When I finally got settled in, I was given the delivering Momma toolkit…an IV drip, a pan to puke in, and a cup of ice chips.
 After I was informed that my diet would consist of ice chips until Jackson was born, I demanded to order some pizza since I’m not the best person to be around when I’m starving and in pain.
 Thankfully, they agreed and I was able to order some food before I became too miserable to eat.